Overview

 - Intel suggests a medium T3C fleet may have passed — you can't be sure, so you log 0–200 Gg.
 The green dashed outline spans the full 0–200 range on the X axis with no certain region (it's all uncertain).

 - You push 1,200 Gg of rolling battleships through and the hole stays Stable.
 The solid green certain area reaches 1,200 Gg.
 The dashed possible region extends to ~1,400 Gg because of the 0–200 uncertainty from Pass 1.
-Notice the possible region clips against the destab line — the solver knows the hole can't be past that boundary while still Stable.
+Notice the possible region clips against the destab line — the solver knows the hole can't be past that boundary while still showing as Stable within Eve (and recorded as such here).

 - Another 300 Gg goes through and the hole Destabilizes.
 The polygons turn amber.
-The certain and possible regions are now irregular pentagons — constrained by both the destab boundary (must be past 50 % used) and the critical boundary (can't be past 90 % yet).
+The certain and possible regions are now irregular pentagons — constrained by the destab boundary (must be past 50 % used).

 - The blue draft overlay shows a 300–400 Gg range pass being considered.
 Because of the accumulated uncertainty, the draft envelope is wider and angled — it follows the shape of the destabilized polygon shifted right.

-Wormholes with ~3,000 Gg original mass that accept battleships.
-The goal: push exactly half the mass through to narrow the size by 50%, then finish the roll with the right number of ships.
+The Method: Push exactly half the nominal mass through the hole to learn whether it is above or below nominal size, then finish the roll with the right number of ships.

-This Rolling Guide assumes you have Rolling Battleships (Higgs Anchor Fitted) so that you can pass the wormhole cold (prop mod off) for ~200 Gg or hot (prop mod on) for ~300 Gg
+This guide assumes Rolling Battleships with a Higgs Anchor fitted, so you can pass the wormhole Cold (prop mod off) for ~200 Gg or Hot (prop mod on) for ~300 Gg.

-Note: Small differences (e.g. your Rolling Battleships are not exactly 300 Gg, or the CovOps scout nudges the numbers) can occasionally produce edge cases where this procedure doesn't close the hole, or rolls you out.
+Note: Small differences — e.g. your Rolling Battleships are not exactly 300 Gg, or you send scouts out — can occasionally produce edge cases where this procedure doesn't close the hole, or rolls you out.

 Step 1 — Scout & Send Half Mass